P2KL/Project-Water-bill.c/README.md

 # Project-Water-bill.c
-This code calulate thai water bill 2022 thailand
+This code calulate thai water bill in thailand